 I’ve been creating user interfaces, professionally, since 2006.
 Nowadays, I usually work directly with clients but have also worked as a sub-contrator.

-I work as a JavaFX and Swing Freelancer and Consultant, but more generally can be described as a Front End Freelancer and Consultant that creates applications with a focus on user interfaces.
-I also have experience in web technologies, building web apps, etc, and have experience in User Interface Design and User Experience and on other technologies besides JavaFX (Swing, Web, etc).
+I work as a JavaFX Freelancer and Consultant, but more generally can be described as a Freelancer and Consultant that creates applications with a focus on user interfaces.
+I also have experience in User Interface Design and User Experience and on other technologies besides JavaFX (Swing, Web, etc).

-My biggest purpose as an application developer is to make user interfaces that people are happy 😊 to use and at the same time significantly boost their productivity.
+My biggest purpose as an application developer is to make applications and user interfaces that make people feel happy to use and at the same time significantly boost their productivity.

-I have a Masters degree in Computer Science .
+I have a Masters degree in Computer Science.
 As a Computer Engineer, I know all aspects of software (and hardware) development, including Front End and Back End development.
-I have also helped companies with key insights in the Back End development of their products but my greatest passion 🧡 lies in Front End development or the development and design of User Interfaces.
+I have also helped companies with key insights in the Back End development of their products but my greatest passion is graphics and the design and implementation of User Interfaces.

-I’ve started to take great interest in User Interfaces during my final project of my Master’s degree.
+I’ve started to take great interest in User Interfaces during my final project of my Master’s degree in Computer Science.
 Back then the iPhone wasn’t yet released and Design was still an afterthought for much of the software developers, product managers and company leaders.